Samsung/tizen-docs/docs/application/native/guides/app-management/app-controls.md

 <a name="action"></a>
 ## Handle Application Control Actions

-You can define and handle each application control action.
+You can define and handle each application control action:

 - Defining the application control action